sandwich-coder/CubeDimAE/README.md

 ## Evaluation

-Machine: Macbook M2 pro CPU
+The experiments were run on a Macbook M2 pro CPU.

 ### Accuracy